Wowodys/AMU-Motion-Calculator/README.md

-Calculator for movement system of Automatic Manufacturing Unit Used to fine-tune rotation values for AMU firmware stepper motors
+Calculator for movement system of Automatic Manufacturing Unit.

+Used to fine-tune rotation values for AMU firmware stepper motors
-Required for dimensional accuracy!!

-HOW TO USE CALCULATOR:

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------